 We offer an alternative to the

-thruster and contest mentality that dominates our sport.
+thruster and contest mentality that dominates our activity.
 We choose

 to celebrate surfing for what it is: